bitcoin-sv-specs/op_return/protocols/03-file.md

 This is the file hello.txt consisting of the word "hello" followed by a newline.

 Another example is a ".bitcoin" file format that contains a list of txids.
 Large files can be reconstructed by looking at the files inside and putting them back together in order.
+If a tx has more than one OP_RETURN, use the first one.
 A .bitcoin file can contain other .bitcoin files if necessary to store huge amounts of data.

 FAQ
 ===